Visha1185/Well-test-simulator/README.md

 into each flow regime, the fitted Horner slope, and a table comparing estimated vs. true `k`, `Pi`, and skin — then saves `loglog\_diagnostic.png` and `horner\_plot.png`.

-To explore interactively (it has thephysics explained inline, plus a noisy-data example):
+To explore interactively (it has the physics explained inline, plus a noisy-data example):

 ```bash
 jupyter notebook well\_test\_simulator.ipynb